Gr33nCamper/Paul-s-Website/YRS/2023/FA&DEC/NOV.md

 Cold coffee isn't that bad.
 Especially if it's been sugared reasonably well.

 Back to work we go 🙃.
 Tmrw: Riverside

+-

+About 30 min left in shift.
+Let's GOOOOO!
+Nah, actually these shifts aren't that bad.
+The remaining tasks are just trying to be productive, after first recording a few thoughts.

+I had an add-in for 12:50 but it wasn't too bad, just from Catalyst to Tioga Hall in Muir.
+I thought about heading back to base but it was like I didn't want to risk being late for Asia's pickup and I was bracing myself for a difficult confrontation and debated on whether I should change my whole outfit or bring a disguise just to distance myself from the version of me that was upset.
+I ended up just taking off my cap.
+Turns out there was a whole misunderstanding where she was feeling nauseous after going to the w